Para leer esta hoja informativa en español, haga clic aquí.

 Over the years, many HIV drugs have been developed that help people live longer, healthier lives.
 Like all drugs approved by the US Food and Drug Administration (FDA), HIV drugs are tested to make sure they are safe and effective in treating HIV.
 However, HIV drugs can also cause some effects that are different from what they were developed to do.
 These are called side effects.
 In most cases, the side effects of HIV drugs are mild, like a headache or an upset stomach.
 In some cases, however, more serious side effects, such as liver damage or peripheral neuropathy (damage to the nerves connecting the hands and feet to the brain) can occur.

 Side effects are most common during the first four to six weeks when you are taking a new HIV medication.
 After your body gets used to the new drug, the side effects usually get better or go away.
 Other side effects may show up later or last longer.
-There may also be long-term side effects we do not know about yet.
-Several of the HIV drugs have not been on the market long enough for us to know all possible long-term effects.
+There may also be long-term side effects we do not know about yet, especially with newer HIV drugs.

 Click above to view or download this fact sheet as a PDF slide presentation